 When a fatal accident or wrongful act costs you a member of your family, you have the right to hold the responsible party accountable.
 By filing a wrongful death lawsuit, you can seek the financial compensation you and your family need.
 Pursuing a case alone is challenging, however, which is why you might benefit from discussing your situation with a seasoned personal injury attorney.

 A wrongful death case requires a lot of work, even before the plaintiff files a formal lawsuit.
 There are limitations on who may file the suit and deadlines that require compliance.
-Contact an Opelousas wrongful death lawyer for guidance and help avoiding the legal pitfalls that are common in these cases.
+Contact an Opelousas wrongful death lawyer at Laborde Earles Injury Lawyers for guidance and help avoiding the legal pitfalls that are common in these cases.

 Wrongful Death Laws in Opelousas

 Louisiana has a statute that governs and defines wrongful death actions.
 According to CC Art.
 2512.2, a death is wrongful if it occurs due to the fault of another person.
 The law allows a plaintiff to bring a wrongful death action against either a person or business.

 For a free legal consultation with a wrongful death lawyer serving Opelousas, call (337) 777-7777

 How Wrongful Death Claims Differ From Criminal Charges

 One of the top questions families have after a wrongful death is whether the liable party will face criminal charges.
 Criminal cases are significantly different from civil claims.
 In criminal court, the state’s prosecuting attorney must file the charges.
 If the prosecuting attorney finds there is sufficient evidence to prove guilt beyond a reasonable doubt, they may move forward with criminal charges against the individual or entity responsible for causing your loved one’s death.